 Because each person is unique and each emergency is different, we provide specialized care to meet your needs.

-As a Level II Trauma Center, we’re equipped to treat a variety of traumatic injuries, including head injuries, broken bones and injuries caused by accidents.
+As a Level II Trauma Center, we are equipped to treat a variety of traumatic injuries – from minor lacerations to broken bones and internal injury.

 Emergency care for mental and emotional health needs

-If you or someone you love needs emergency care for mental health needs or addiction, we’re equipped to help you any hour of the day or night.
-Psychiatric evaluations take place in a specially designated area with individual rooms and a dedicated nurses’ station, allowing for a more private and secure setting.
-Your initial assessment will help determine the appropriate next steps, which may include admission to the hospital, referral to other programs, facilities and community partners, or other behavioral health (mental and emotional health) services.
+If you or someone you love needs emergency care for mental health needs or addiction, we are equipped to help you any hour of the day or night.
+Your initial assessment will help determine the appropriate next steps, which may include admission to the hospital, referral to other programs, facilities and community partners, or other behavioral health services.